-Prior to travel, receive training in narrative documentary filmmaking, take part in practical workshops to develop your skills in filming an effective interview, and be given a clear brief of what LRTT is looking for from your films.
-LRTT provide all Film-makers with pre-departure support to help you prepare for the technical and logistical challenges of filming on location.
+Prior to travel you will receive training in narrative documentary filmmaking, take part in practical workshops to develop your skills in filming an effective interview, and be given a clear brief of what LRTT is looking for from your films.
+LRTT provide all Filmmakers with pre-departure support to help you prepare for the technical and logistical challenges of filming on location.

 On return home, you'll have time to re-draft and polish your videos ready for our annual LRTT Film showcase event.
 This is an opportunity for you to invite friends and family to see your work, as well as potential employers.
 Soon after being showcased, your videos will be added to the LRTT website and used as part of LRTT's recruitment campaigns.